pinfort/laravel-lang-selector/README.md

 ```bash
 php artisan vendor:publish
 ```
-You will find two new files.
+You will find three new files.
+- public/vendor/LangSelector/language.css
+    - It is required.
 - config/language.php
     - You will edit this file.
 - resources/views/vendor/LaravelTopNav/lang_menu.blade.php